Hyyeve/MClientTemplate/README.md

 - Easy-to-use input system.

-I have attempted to document the code and provide examples for how to use things in most cases, and I'm also planning to create documentation here on Github.
+I have attempted to document the code and provide examples for how to use things in most cases, and I've also included a overview document here on github.